Experience the Beauty of Sax Zim Bog Birds and Mammals

 About Your Leader…..

 Dawn Wilson is a professional and award-winning nature photographer specializing in images and stories about wildlife of high latitudes and high altitudes of the Rocky Mountains and Alaska.
-With more than 600 bylined articles and photo credits, Dawn’s text and photography has appeared in numerous regional and national publications, including Colorado Life, Colorado Outdoors, Wyoming Wildlife, Outdoor Photographer, MotorHome magazine, Nature’s Best Photography, and many others.
+With more than 600 bylined articles and photo credits, Dawn’s text and photography has appeared in numerous regional and national publications, includingย Colorado Life,ย Colorado Outdoors,ย Wyoming Wildlife,ย Outdoor Photographer,ย MotorHomeย magazine,ย Nature’s Best Photography, and many others.
 In addition to her editorial work, Dawn leads multiple workshops each year in North and South America to photograph wildlife, such as brown bears in Alaska and birds of Louisiana.
 She also leads photo tours in Rocky Mountain National Park.
 She served two terms as President of the North American Nature Photography Association and has been the co-host of The Nature Photographer Podcast.
 Learn more at dawnwilsonphotography.com.

-Sold Out!
-Other tour dates available.
+Sold Out!ย Other tour dates available.

 5 Participants